fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020/2020-03-24-libemu_divide_by_zero.md

 073:
 ```

-`emu_source_instruction_graph_create()` function stores the information about the instructions inside a hash table.
+`emu_source_instruction_graph_create()` function is to stores the information about the instructions inside a hash table.
 At line 47, the hash table is created with the size of the instructions divided by 2.
 Then `datasize` is initialized to `eh->size`.

 ```c
 File: src/emu_hashtable.c